swaldman/mill-daemon/README.md

 This renders convenient configuration as compiler-checked code, or use of templates that become generated source code.

-When you use _mill_ as a launcher, you can simply edit your configuration-as-code or your templates, then `systemctl restart myservice` and watch your changes take immediate effect.
+When you use _mill_ as a launcher, you can simply edit your configuration-as-code or your templates, then hit `systemctl restart myservice` and watch your changes take immediate effect.
 You enjoy the ergonomics of an interpreted language with the speed and typesafety of Scala.